igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 ensure that loss information does not compromise those privacy goals.
-For example, {{QUIC-TRANSPORT}} allows changing Connection IDs in the middle of a connection to reduce the likelihood of a passive observer linking old and new sub-flows to the same device.
+For example, {{QUIC-TRANSPORT}} allows changing Connection IDs in the middle of a connection to reduce the likelihood of a passive observer linking old and new sub-flows to the same device (see Section 5.1 of {{QUIC-TRANSPORT}}).
 A QUIC implementation would need to reset all counters when it changes the destination (IP address or UDP port) or the Connection ID used for outgoing packets.
 It would also need to avoid incrementing Unreported Loss counter for loss of packets sent to a different destination or with a different Connection ID.

 It is also worth highlighting that, if these techniques are not widely deployed, an endpoint that uses them may be fingerprinted based on their usage.